yosefk/checkedthreads/README.md

 Races will be flagged; not necessarily bugs that are /also/ races
 =================================================================

-Some bugs are *also* race conditions.
-For instance, mallocing and accessing uninitialized memory will lead to different results depending on timing; it's also a bug in a serial program.
-Or, out of bounds accesses can yield different results depending on timing; they're also bugs in a serial program.
-Or, access to on-stack data after the function that allocated it returns, etc.
+Some bugs are *"also"* race conditions.
+For instance:

+* mallocing and accessing uninitialized memory will lead to different results depending on timing - and it's also a bug in a serial run.
+* out of bounds accesses can yield different results depending on timing - and they're also bugs in a serial run.
+* Access to on-stack data after the function that allocated it returns.
+* ...

 These bugs will not necessarily be flagged as races by the Valgrind tool.
-What will be certainly be flagged as a race is something that has a chance to not be a bug in a serial program but also has a chance to be a race condition in its parallel version.
-For instance, access to initialized data through "legitimatly" obtained pointers will certainly be flagged as a race if there's a chance for it to be a race.
+What will **certainly** be flagged as a race is something that:

+* possibly is *not* a bug in a serial run (so won't be flagged by other bug finding tools), but...
+* is a race condition in its parallel version.

+For instance, accesses to an initialized data item through "legitimately" obtained pointers will certainly be flagged as a race if it could possibly be a race in a parallel run.
-TODO
-====

-PIC code support and a libcheckedthreads.so, possibly.
-Even "without shared libraries", we need to handle the .got.plt business because as long as you don't use -static, which you can't if you want valgrind to work, you're going to have these in standard libraries.

-automatic config and test. remove the dependence on C++11 for the library?

 Planned features
 ================

 Planned features not yet avaialable:

-* Atomic operations
-* Thread-local storage
-* Concurrent collections
+* Custom allocator interface (to tell the checker when memory is allocated/freed)
+* A compiler (LLVM/gcc) pass in addition to the dynamic Valgrind instrumentation
+* A Windows build and integration with PPL

 Coding style
 ============